JessyDL/paradigm/docs/ecs.md

 **multi-pack systems**
 A single threaded system, that has a pack that gets all `attractor`'s that also have a `position` componnt and a pack that gets all `velocity` components to write to.

 We don't require the position component's data in the first pack, which is why we wrap it in a filter instruction instead.
+As well as we will only *read* from the attractor, so we add `const` to the type declaration.

 ```cpp
 auto attractor_system =